Quick! Now’s the time to catch the chilled vibe at the Siam Gypsy Junction Night Market in Bangkok before it gets discovered by everyone!

 The food is fabulous, but please don’t judge us for eating a hearty burger in the land of the best local food on the planet.
-We’d been touring SE Asia for 8 months so, wanting to sink in your teeth into something a little bit more comforting and closer to our own culture is simply inevitable.
+We’d been touring SE Asia on a budget for 8 months so, wanting to sink your teeth into something a little bit more comforting and closer to our own culture is simply inevitable.
 We had plenty of noodles, sticky rice, lok laks and cau lao’s during our Southeast Asia trip.

 Our favourite place at the Siam Gypsy Junction market was Chic Burger, a teeny tiny narrow restaurant with a grill outside where the meat was prepared for our mouthwatering burgers.
 Paired with a bottle of nice cool Chiang, it’s a match made in heaven.

-It’s also worth mentioning the long established Bang Son Market (ตลาดบางซ่อน) along the parallel side of the train tracks.
+It’s also worth mentioning the long-established Bang Son Market (ตลาดบางซ่อน) along the parallel side of the train tracks.
 Here you can find more traditional Thai street food delights at significantly lower prices.

 We often picked up some fresh vegetables, roasted corn, delicious chicken skewers and even caramel flavoured popcorn for just a few Baht each.
 Bargain.